prabhat0206/profuss_api/README.md

 # E Commerce API

-## Home will return all product with category
+## Home endpoint will return all product with category

-## you can get item by category on url "/category/category_id"
+## you can get item by category on endpoint "/category/category_id"

-## you can get item details on url "/product/id
+## you can get item details on endpoint "/product/id